Events Over the Last Two Decades in Relation to a Proposed Haida Gwaii Community Forest

 - On December 15, 2017, MIEDS received a formal invitation to apply for a Haida Gwaii Community Forest.
 The 2017-12-15 CFA K5F Invitation Letter and CFA Map are attached.
 The invitation is for an area of over 57,000 hectares of crown land and does not specify an AAC.
 The invitation requires 55,000m3 to be sold by BC Timber Sales.
 In confirming the area, the District Manager considered timber supply information supplied by the ministry’s timber supply experts that estimated it should support 80,000 m3 if managed in accordance with the principles outlined in the 2012 Haida Gwaii Management Council AAC determination.

-- In the near future we will meet with ministry representatives to discuss what timber supply work we will have to do as part of preparing our management plan and application for a CFA.
+- We will meet with ministry representatives to discuss what timber supply work we will have to do as part of preparing our management plan and application for a CFA.

-Over the next few months consultation will occur with residents across Haida Gwaii on considerations for managing the Haida Gwaii Community Forest and how Misty Isles Economic Development Society should respond to the government’s invitation.
+Ongoing consultation has and continues to occur with residents across Haida Gwaii on considerations for managing the Haida Gwaii Community Forest and how Misty Isles Economic Development Society should respond to the government’s invitation.